-By far my most productive and underutilized fishing technique uses a weightless wacky rigged plastic worm with an appropriate rod and reel.
+By far my most productive and underutilized fishing technique uses a weightless wacky rigged plastic worm with an appropriate rod, reel, and trout hooks.
 This type of fishing is known as finesse fishing.

 Below I Have Listed the Tackle I Use to Optimize My Plastic Worms Presentation

-2) The appropriate hook is a Gamakatsu Drop/Split Shotsize #1 or#2.
+2) The appropriate hook is a Gamakatsu Drop/Split Shot Hook size #1 or#2.

 3) Fluorocarbon fishing line 6-8 lbs, usually with low memory is critical to success!
 Fluorocarbon sinks while monofilament tends to float, negatively affecting the presentation.